 3.1 Overall responsibility for information security in the University is delegated from the Vice Chancellor, via the Registrar, to the Director of Information Services.
 The Director of Information Services has the authority to define and implement University-wide information security policies.

 3.2 Information Strategy Group is responsible for approval of information security policy and for overseeing policy implementation via the Information Security Board.

-3.3 The Information Security Board, chaired by the Director of Information Services, is responsible for regular policy reviews and monitors the effectiveness of the information security policy across the University.
+3.3 The Information Security Board, chaired by the Deputy Registrar, is responsible for regular policy reviews and monitors the effectiveness of the information security policy across the University.
 It also commissions and responds to independent audits of information security arrangements.

 4.1 All information users are responsible for protecting and ensuring the security of the information to which they have access.

 4.2 University Officers, Heads of Departments and Section Heads are responsible for ensuring that all information in their area is managed in conformance with this policy.

 4.3 Staff, students, contractors, consultants, visitors and guests who act in breach of this policy, or who do not act to implement it, may be subject to disciplinary procedures.

 4.4 Any breach of information security or violation of this policy must be reported to the Director of Information who will take appropriate action and inform the relevant authorities.